Air quality index: United Kingdom

 The most commonly used air quality index in the UK is the Daily Air Quality Index recommended by the Committee on the Medical Effects of Air Pollutants (COMEAP).
 This index has ten points, which are further grouped into four bands: low, moderate, high and very high.
 Each of the bands comes with advice for at-risk groups and the general population.

 The index is based on the concentrations of five pollutants.
-The index is calculated from the concentrations of the following pollutants: Ozone, Nitrogen Dioxide, Sulphur Dioxide, PM2.5 (particles with an aerodynamic diameter less than 2.5 μm) and PM10.
+The index is calculated from the concentrations of the following pollutants: ozone, nitrogen dioxide, sulfur ioxide, PM2.5 and PM10.
 The breakpoints between index values are defined for each pollutant separately and the overall index is defined as the maximum value of the index.
 Different averaging periods are used for different pollutants.

 United States

 The United States Environmental Protection Agency (EPA) has developed an Air Quality Index that is used to report air quality.
+An AQI value over 300 represents hazardous air quality and below 50 the air quality is good.
 This AQI is divided into six categories indicating increasing levels of health concern.
-An AQI value over 300 represents hazardous air quality and below 50 the air quality is good.

 The AQI is based on the five "criteria" pollutants regulated under the Clean Air Act: ground-level ozone, particulate matter, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
 The EPA has established National Ambient Air Quality Standards (NAAQS) for each of these pollutants in order to protect public health.
 An AQI value of 100 generally corresponds to the level of the NAAQS for the pollutant.
 The Clean Air Act (USA) (1990) requires the EPA to review its National Ambient Air Quality Standards every five years to reflect evolving health effects information.
 The Air Quality Index is adjusted periodically to reflect these changes.

-Computing the AQI

-The air quality index is a piecewise linear function of the pollutant concentration.
-At the boundary between AQI categories, there is a discontinuous jump of one AQI unit.
-To convert from concentration to AQI this equation is used:

-(If multiple pollutants are measured, the calculated AQI is the highest value calculated from the above equation applied for each pollutant.)